 Sure there are the monsters and gruesome decorations intended to scare people but overall most children look forward to dressing up and trick or treating for candy.

-Poor visibility and dark costumes often result in accidents.
+Poor visibility and dark costumes often result in pedestrian/auto accidents.
 As a matter of fact, children are four times more likely to be hit by a car on Halloween than any other night.
 These collisions result in double the number of pedestrian fatalities than the average night.

 (For a short video about this, go to our Safe Halloween Tips video here.)